White House to Hold Electric Vehicle Datathon

 Tomorrow, in the waning days of the Obama Administration, the White House will be hosting one more push to promote electric vehicles with the Electric Vehicle Datathon, in collaboration with the Department of Energy and four of its laboratories.

-Knowledge Is Power: Know how much your payments will be with this online calculator
+Knowledge Is Power: Know how much your payments will be

 The event will bring together a vast amount of available data, as well as a diverse array of experts and analysts, including electric-car stakeholders, software development and data analysis representatives, charging-network operators, automakers, and city and state government representatives.
 The whole point is to bring together an array of data sets to discuss opportunities for improvement and approaches for continuing to develop electric-vehicle adoption moving forward.